Rural Municipality of North Cypress: Services

 Emergency services are provided by the Royal Canadian Mounted Police, the Carberry/North Cypress Fire Department, and the Carberry & District Health Centre.

 Schools are overseen by the Beautiful Plains School Division, and include R.J.
 Waugh Elementary School and Carberry Collegiate Institute in Carberry, Brookdale Elementary School in Brookdale, and several small Hutterite colony schools located on the Acadia, Fairway and Riverbend Hutterite colonies.

 Wildlife

 The area is home to many species of wildlife including some protected and endangered species.
-White-tailed deer, moose, elk, great horned owl, snowy owl, gray wolf, canadian lynx, peregrine falcon, coyote and the rare skink are a few of the animal species that are found within the former RM.
-Although not common, American black bears, bobcats and pumas are also routinely spotted in the area.
+White-tailed deer, moose, elk, great horned owl, snowy owl, gray wolf, canadian lynx, peregrine falcon, coyote, and the rare skink are a few of the animal species that are found within the former RM.
+Although not common, American black bears, bobcats and cougars are also routinely spotted in the area.

-Because of the unique ecosystem and large forests, there are several large parcels of crown land and protected land areas within the former RM of North Cypress, including a large part of the Spruce Woods Provincial Forest, and a small part of Spruce Woods Provincial Park.
+Because of the unique ecosystem and large forests, there are several large parcels of Crown land and protected land areas within the former RM of North Cypress, including a large part of the Spruce Woods Provincial Forest, and a small part of Spruce Woods Provincial Park.